anthonysavchenko/Library/README.md

 * Find extension for margins.
 * Define comments format.
 * Define format for main page.
-* What is tail recursion?
 * Change repository name (Syllabus, Curriculum).
 * What is CI / CD exactly?
 * Python: What is a real example of binary file?
 Excercise to work with binary files.
 * Python: What are under the hood realizations of tuples and lists in Python (arrays, linked lists)?
 * Python: Running External Programs on Windows.
+* Algorithms: What is tail recursion?
-* Algorithms: Merge sort.
+* Algorithms: What is Merge sort?
+* Algorithms: How is dictionary created as hash table and how does it grow in Python?
+* Algorithms: How do other types realized in Python?
+* Algorithms: What are other collections in Python (deque, ...)?
+* Algorithms: Try to add pictures using tablet and pen.

 Theory / Practice / Community / Certification / CV / Job ads